-• We provide an efficient implementation of the helpers.
-By utilizing state-of-the-art techniques like DPDK and efficiently parallelizing work among multiple cores, a single helper node can assemble and disassemble around 9.6 million small packets per second.
-By removing redundancy in headers, PostMan can reduce packet header size from 46 bytes to 7 bytes: for 64-byte packets, this means about 50% higher bandwidth utilization at the helpee.
+We provide an efficient implementation of the helpers.
+By utilizing state-of-the-art techniques like DPDK and efficiently parallelizing work among multiple cores, a single helper node can assemble and

-- To ensure packet ordering despite migrating connections across helpee and helpers and despite helper failures, Post-Man keeps helpers stateless by maintaining sufficient information at the clients and servers to detect out-of-order packets and retransmit packets when necessary.
-While we find many applications already implement similar functionalities, we provide a library to those which do not. - We present an adaptive batching mechanism to decide how many packets to assemble.
-It can increase batch size for higher throughput under heavy traffic and decrease batch size for lower latency under light traffic.
+- disassemble around 9.6 million small packets per second.
+By removing redundancy in headers, Post-Man can reduce packet header size from 46 bytes to 7 bytes: for 64-byte packets, this means about 50 percent higher bandwidth utilization at the helpee. - To ensure packet ordering despite migrating connections across helpee and helpers and despite helper failures, PostMan keeps helpers stateless by maintaining sufficient information at the clients and servers to detect out-of-order packets and re-transmit packets when necessary.
+While we find many applications already implement similar functionalities, we provide a library to those which do not. - To minimize the overhead brought by helpers, the overloaded server determines when clients connect/disconnect to/from helper nodes based on its real-time load statistics.
+Meanwhile, all the available helper nodes are automatically discovered and registered by Consul, enabling clients to select the idlest one from the available helpers to achieve load balancing. - We present an adaptive batching mechanism to decide how many packets to assemble.
+It can increase the batch size for higher throughput under heavy traffic and decrease the batch size for lower latency under light traffic.

 Our evaluation on Memcached and Paxos shows that, with the help of PostMan, the service can mitigate bursty traffic within hundreds of milliseconds, while migrating data can take tens of seconds.
-Further investigation shows that this is because PostMan can improve the goodputs of Memcached and Paxos by $3.3 \times$ and $2.8 \times$, respectively.
+Further investigation shows that this is because PostMan can improve the goodput of Memcached and Paxos by $3.3\times$ and $2.8\times$ , respectively.